FangmingLiu/FangmingLiu.github.io/_pages/professional.md

 * [Call for Papers] The 11th International Conference on Collaborative Computing: Networking, Applications and Worksharing (CollaborateCom 2015) (newly promoted to CCF C class), Wuhan, China, Nov.
 9-12 2015, eBook and statistics.
 * [Call for Papers] IEEE LANMAN'2014 Publicity Chair (The 20th IEEE International Workshop on Local and Metropolitan Area Networks), Reno, NV, May 21-23, 2014.
 * [Call for Papers] The 9th International Conference on Green, Pervasive and Cloud Computing (GPC 2014), to be held in Wuhan, China, May 2014.
-* [Call for Papers] National Software Application Conference (NASAC 2015, 第十四届全国软件与应用学术会议), to be held in Wuhan, China, November 2015, organized by CCF and Huazhong University of Science & Technology.
+* [Call for Papers] National Software Application Conference（NASAC 2015，第十四届全国软件与应用学术会议），to be held in Wuhan, China, November 2015, organized by CCF and Huazhong University of Science & Technology.

 ## Conference Session Chairs: